 Living in a small house can be challenging.
 It doesn’t have to be one of those crazy tiny homes either.
 Anything that makes you put on your thinking cap when it comes to space and storage definitely qualifies as a smaller home.
 But you can make the most of your rooms, regardless of their size.
-Here are 8 great ideas for how to make a small room look bigger!
+Here are more than 30 great ideas for how to make a small room look bigger!

 Our Home Journey

 If you’ve followed our home journey at all, you know that a few years ago – when we started this blog actually – the five of us lived in a 950-square-foot bungalow with no garage and no basement.
 And the house before that one was only 1050 square feet.